keegoid/linux-deploy-scripts/README.md

 RUBY_VERSION='2.1.2'
 ```

-**Make sure to replace my public SSH key with your own in the server_ssh.sh file so you can SSH into your server by authenticating with your private key.**

 ## Contributing

 I welcome contributions and pull requests.
 I'm sure there are many bugs and better or more standard ways of scripting this stuff.
 I look forward to learning from you!